Vemb: History

 The first time the town was named, it was called Weæm.
 The ending letter b emerged around the year 1600, disappeared, then finally appeared again in 1844 in the present spelling form Vemb.
 The meaning of Vemb is not known, but could possibly mean "vi" (Danish for "we").

 The oldest building in the current city boundary is Vemb kirke (Vemb church), which has undergone few changes since it was built around 1200.

 Just east of the church lies Den Gamle Skole ("The Old School"), now privately owned, that was the town and area's first school.
 It is said that in the late 1800s three women met on 1 April in the little school with one classroom.
 These three women would all reach the age of 100.

 In 1908 the current school was inaugurated near Burvej, called Vemb Skole (Vemb School): an entirely different school with central heating, a gymnasium (which later became a library) and a workshop.
 Vemb School has just had its 100-year anniversary jubilee, with 1000 former students in attendance.

-Only when DSB opened the railroad line from Holstebro to Ringkjøbing in 1875, was there passage through Vemb as a town, and when the Vemb-Lemvig path (VLTJ) arrived in 1879, Vemb suddenly became a rail hub.
+Only when DSB opened the railway line from Holstebro to Ringkjøbing in 1875, was there passage through Vemb as a town, and when the Vemb-Lemvig railway line (VLTJ) arrived in 1879, Vemb suddenly became a railway hub.
 This provided the basis so that Gæstgivergaarden (travellers' inn) could be built, after which the town grew fairly quickly into a typical railway town.